Azure/static-web-apps-cli/readme.md

 }
 ```

 If only a single configuration is present in the `swa-cli.config.json` file, running `swa start` will use it by default.
-If options are loaded from a config file, no options passed in via command line will be respected.
-For example `swa start app --ssl=true`.
-The `--ssl=true` option will not be picked up by the CLI.
+Options passed in via command line will always override any settings set in the `swa-cli.config.json` file.

 ### Example